 Joe McNabb is a full-time faculty member in the Graduate School of Education.
-Prior to joining the faculty, he completed an eleven-year term as president of Labouré College.
-This position followed a seventeen-year tenure as professor and dean of faculty.
-He served as a commissioner, a six-year term, on the New England Association of Schools and Colleges (NEASC)-Commission on Institutions of Higher Education.
-Before serving as commissioner, he chaired, or served as a site visitor, for many accreditation teams in New England, in the Middle States, and several in Europe.
+Prior to joining the faculty, he completed an 11 year term as president of Labouré College.
+This position followed a 17 year tenure as professor and dean of faculty.
+He served as a commissioner, a six-year term, on the New England Commission of Higher Education (NECHE).
+Before serving as commissioner, he chaired, or served as a site visitor, for many accreditation teams throughout the United States including in in the New England area, and several in Europe.
 He has also served on numerous boards including teaching hospitals, community educational agencies, and several non-profit organizations.

-His professional service includes his work as federal case reporter for the School Law Reporter, a publication of the Education Law Association.
-In that role, he covers and reports on court cases related to faculty employment, academic affairs, student conduct, and finances in higher education.
-Among other professional services, he conducts proposal reviews for the Association for the Study of Higher Education, reviews qualitative research texts for Sage Publication, conducts peer-review of articles for publication in academic journals, and serves on the advisory committee of the Accreditation Commission of Midwifery Education.
-He earned his undergraduate degree at Boston University and completed doctoral training at Northeastern University.
+His professional service includes his work as the federal case reporter for the School Law Reporter, a publication of the Education Law Association.
+He reports on court cases related to faculty employment, academic affairs, student conduct, and finances in higher education.
+He conducts proposal reviews for the Association for the Study of Higher Education, book proposals for Sage Publication, and serves as peer reviewer for several journals.
+He also serves on the national advisory committee of the Accreditation Commission of Midwifery Education.
+He earned his undergraduate degree at Boston University and his PhD at Northeastern University.